top of page

 Can websites be sustainable?

 If the internet was a country, it would rank sixth largest for energy use.
-You can help your clients reduce the amount of time they are spending online, by having a website that is simple, concise, easy to navigate, and quick to contact or book time with you.
+The most effective thing you can do it help your clients reduce the amount of time they are spending online, by having a website that is simple, clear, easy to navigate, and quick to contact or book time with you.

-Lighter colour schemes, and appropriately sized images help reduce the amount of time you site takes to load.
-Avoiding animations that run in the background, and paid adverts, also contributes towards a more responsible web.
+In addition, light colour schemes and appropriately sized images help reduce the amount of time your site takes to load.
+Avoiding animations that run in the background and adverts also contributes towards a more responsible, lower-impact web.

 10.